baswijdenes/Optimized.Mga/README.md

 ````
 ---
 ## Patch-Mga
-Patch-Mga can be seen as the 'Update' Verb.
+`Patch-Mga` can be seen as the 'Update' Verb.

--InputObject will accept a PSObject or JSON.
+`-InputObject` will accept a PSObject or JSON.

-InputObject with members@odata.bind property over 20+ users will automatically be handled for you.
+`-InputObject` with members@odata.bind property over 20+ users will automatically be handled for you.

--Batch is a switch to use Batch in the backend. -Batch only works with 'members@odata.bind' property.
+`-Batch` is a switch to use Batch in the backend. `-Batch` only works with 'members@odata.bind' property.

 In the below example I add users to a Group.